-Proposed 2015 Priority Issues and Legislative Advocacy Positions
+Proposed 2016 Priority Issues and Legislative Advocacy Positions

-2015 Priority Issues
+2016 Priority Issues

-1. Investment Funding for Workforce Development
+1. Investment Funding and Local Control for Workforce Development

-As in the past few years, "Investment Funding for Workforce Development" will continue to be a Priority Issue for the City in 2015.
+"Investment Funding and Local Control for Workforce Development" will continue to be a Priority Issue for the City in 2016.
 Financial resources from federal and state governments for workforce development, education and training programs are critical to effectively preparing the workforce for the changing demands and churn of the Silicon Valley technology-driven economy as new industries replace the obsolete.
 Even in an economic recovery, workers are being left further behind without the skills to compete in today's demanding market place.
-In California, 36.4 percent of the unemployed are considered long-term unemployed, specifically, out of work for 27+ weeks.
+In California, 30 percent of the unemployed are considered long-term unemployed, specifically, out of work for 27+ weeks, which is above the national share of 26.8 percent.
 These workers, who may face barriers to employment, require job-driven retraining and support services for the skilled employment that the new and emerging industries will bring.
-The new Workforce Innovation and Opportunity Act (WIOA), which takes effect July 1, 2015 and replaces the Workforce Investment Act, will offer new opportunities, as well as threats to the local workforce investment system.
-WIOA will not ensure any additional resources to serve the continued high demand from customers, and local government's authority and control over local/regional designation and how best to allocate these limited resources may be diminished.
-Given the current climate at the state and federal levels, funding for workforce development for this region is vulnerable in 2015 and could potentially threaten the sustainability of these local and essential programs and the economic prosperity of this community.
+The implementation of the federal Workforce Innovation and Opportunity Act (WIOA) will offer new opportunities, as well as threats to the local workforce development system.
+WIOA will not ensure any additional resources to serve the continued high demand from customers, and local government's authority and control over local/regional designation, one-stop procurement and how best to allocate these limited resources may be diminished.
+Given the current climate at the state and federal levels, funding for and local control of workforce development in this region is vulnerable in 2016 and could potentially threaten the sustainability of these local and essential programs and the economic prosperity of this community.

-The City department will continue to apply for state and federal grants to address customer need and achieved some success in 2014 with the U.S. Department of Labor Ready to Work grant award.
-In addition, over the years, the department has applied for State Additional Assistance grants.
-The City will track and take positions on federal and state proposals that will impact education and training of the local community's workforce.
+The City department will continue to apply for state and federal grants to address customer need and achieved some success in 2015 with several State grant awards for the Electric Vehicles project, Slingshot initiative, Workforce Accelerator and an Additional Assistance grant.
+In addition, over the years, the department has applied for and received a variety of federal grants and support from the private sector.
+The City will track and take positions on federal and state proposals that will impact the education and training of the local community's workforce and local elected official's authority over the local workforce development system.
 This is in alignment with Council Policy 5.0 Long-term Advocacy Positions - Socio-Economic, Section 5.2 - Economy and Employment and Section 5.3 - Education and Training.